Listen to this article:

 - Exhale into a reverse warrior, feeling a deep stretch in your side body as you slide your back hand down your thigh

-- Feel you and your partner’s top hands reaching for each other, trying to touch fingertips, interlace the fingers, or reaching a combination prayer position
+- Feel you and your partner’s top hands reaching for each other, trying to touch fingertips, interlace the fingers, or reach a combination prayer position

 - Exhale out of the Warrior 2 pose and repeat on the other side